diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 been used to provide fixed versions of Pysa, uv, Python, the Rust compiler, and more, as described in @thing:nix.
-Then, the various scripts used to generate a dataset as described in @method:data-collection, were made using Python and are explained in @thing:dataset-gen.
+Then, the various scripts used to generate a dataset as described in @method:data-collection have been developed using Python and are explained in @thing:dataset-gen.
-Finally, the @cli for #TheTool has been made using Rust, as outlined in @thing:cli, due to its performance, correctness, and the author's familiarity with the language.
+Finally, #TheTool's @cli (its primary entrypoint) is written in Rust, as outlined in @thing:cli, due to its performance, correctness, and the author's existing familiarity with the language.

 The full source code for #TheTool can be found in the accompanying repository
 #footnote(link("https://github.com/diogotcorreia/master-thesis"))
 on GitHub.

 === Nix <thing:nix>

+Nix is a package manager that provides a consistent and reproducible development environment, simplifying the setup of an otherwise complex set of dependencies.

 While Nix is not the cornerstone of this project, it is still nonetheless important for ensuring the reproducibility of the